Weatherclasses.com

 4) NWS River Forecast Centers

-5) The Water Model.
+5) The Water Model. (click on "National Water Model" in right panel).
 Latest static links here.

 6) USGS flood page (links for hydrology flooding and surge inundation SWATH network)